STRHercules/SereniaMapMod/README.md

-# This repo will eventually house my new custom map.
+# This is an attempt at making a map "endless".